 - Agent Server.
 Name of the server where the Precise agent is running. - Technology.
 The technology type of the AppTier monitored by this agent. - Instance.
-Name of the instance that is monitored by this agent (if relevant). - Environment.
-Name of the instance environment.
-This name is only displayed for agents that have an instance specified in the instance column.
+Name of the instance that is monitored by this agent (if relevant). - Application.
+Name of the instance application.
+This name is displayed only for agents that have an instance specified in the instance column.
 Some agents do not have this name, for example FocalPoints.